github-throwaway/redirect-tab-closer/README.md

 # Redirect Tab Closer

-A Chrome extension that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, WebEx, Bluejeans and Slack.
+A Chrome extension that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, WebEx, Bluejeans, Slack and Microsoft Teams.

-## Install from Chrome Web Store

-Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/redirect-tab-closer/fdffoepgfafohjnlmdeaekigejifenpd) and click `Add to Chrome`

 ## How to install from source